radiovisual/get-video-id/readme.md

 Type: `String`

-The url (or embed code) from which you want to find the video id.
+The url (or embed code, or google redirect url) from which you want to find the video id.
 See the [Patterns section](https://github.com/radiovisual/get-video-id#patterns) to see the formats that can be supplied.

 ## Patterns